-- Collateral: It is crucial to remember that all the home equity you built up during your first mortgage is being used as the cash-out borrowing amount.
-In the event that you do not make your refinanced monthly mortgage payment, the lender can claim the collateral which is your home.
+- Collateral: In the event that you do not make your refinanced monthly mortgage payment, the lender can claim the collateral which is your home.
 Therefore, it is important to know the risks of using a cash-out refinance.

 - Refinance Fees: In order to obtain a cash-out refinance, you need to be able to refinance your mortgage.
 Refinancing has closing cost fees which can range from 3% - 5% of the new loan amount.

 - Mortgage Insurance: If you borrow more than 80% loan-to-value (LTV) ratio then you will be required to get private mortgage insurance (PMI).
 PMI protects the lender in the event that you default on your repayments.
 PMI fees can range from 0.4% - 2.25% of the loan amount.